marko-knoebl/slides/sections/react-advanced/74-higher-order-components-en.md

 Higher-order components are **not** components 😲

-Higher-order components are functions that can change/enhance a component definition
+Higher-order components are functions that modify / enhance a component definition (they are "component decorators")

 ## Higher-order components